YU000jp/logseq-plugin-logging-search/readme.md

-# Logseq Plugin: Page Search Preview 📝
+# Logseq Plugin: Logging Search 📝

-- This plugin displays search results using page embedding.
+- This plugin displays search results using query or page embedding.
   - It allows simple browsing of page content while searching.

 > [!WARNING]